pwafire/pwafireapp/README.md

 It has two versions;

-1. For project with build process, npm
+1. For project with build process, npm ; as in the guide below

-2. For project without any build process
+2. For project without any build process; [configure the service worker as in here](https://pwafire.org/developer/pwa/started/)

 ### [App Structure]()